BeeyondCereal

 Instructions

 • Make the glaze.
-In a small saucepan over medium heat, combine honey, brown sugar, mustard, vinegar, spices, and coffee (if using).
-Bring to a simmer and stir constantly until thickened slightly (5–7 minutes).
-It should be syrupy.
+In a small saucepan over medium heat, whisk together the honey, brown sugar, mustard, vinegar, spices, and coffee if using.
+Simmer 5 to 7 minutes, stirring often, until thick and syrupy.

 Notes